-- In August 2018, all departments and units submitted reflections on their progress to date, along with updated learning outcomes assessment plans in order to focus their efforts for the coming year.
+- Beginning in 2018, each August, all departments and units now submit reflections on their progress to date, along with updated learning outcomes assessment plans in order to focus their efforts for the coming year.

 ➢ What are some of the key features of the Student Affairs Assessment Plans?

 - Target Student Audiences